 The purpose of the data model is to provide an definition of the information regarding the routing system that can be used in operational networks.
-In some cases, the I2RS Working group may define an information model for a set of routing information in order to define in general terms the information for a data model.
 If routing information is being modeled for the first time, a logical information model may be standardized prior to creating the data model.